All Episodes

 It helped people understand exactly what was in store.

-The left is going to exploit him, they're going to exploit his death, they're going to exploit his legacy to push health care through.
+They're going to exploit his legacy to push health care through.

 But the greatest tribute would be that every American, every man, every woman and child would get the same health care options that Ted Kennedy got.

-Ted care for all.
+Ted care for all, forever.

 Will there be a single liberal come forward, embrace Senator Kennedy's example of seeking and securing the best medical care available?

-Lion of the Senate, the United States government was never a partner in his death.
+Ted Kennedy, lion of the Senate, the United States government was never a partner in his death.

-Obama remember said that we are God's partners in matters of life and death to the rabbis.
+Obama, remember, said that we are God's partners in matters of life and death to the rabbis.

-Ted Kennedy never invited any bureaucrats into the decision making process.
+Ted Kennedy never invited any bureaucrats into the decision-making process.

 There are lessons to be learned in life and death.